Cyber-Chic/cosmos/COIN_LEDGER.md

 **The Inspiration:** Each art piece contains a unique haiku poem about space that I wrote based on my actual research as a citizen scientist.
 The poems are inspired by real cosmic data I helped analyze, from hunting planets for **[Exoplanet Watch](https://science.nasa.gov/citizen-science/exoplanet-watch/exoplanet-watch-overview/)** to tracking deep-space anomalies on **[Zooniverse](https://www.zooniverse.org/about)**.

-**The Space Journeys:**
-* 🚀 **Rocket Flights:** Signed, limited-edition art prints are queued as cargo to launch beyond the clouds and above the globe aboard **[commercial rocket flights](https://www.clubforfuture.org/postcards)**, earning official flight certification upon return.
+**The Space Journeys:** Signed, limited-edition art prints are queued as cargo to launch beyond the clouds and above the globe aboard **[commercial rocket flights](https://www.clubforfuture.org/postcards)**, earning official flight certification upon their return to Earth.
-* 🛰️ **Satellite Broadcast:** The flagship artwork—combining custom mints layered over an original mixed media painting—is queued for a live space broadcast.
-A satellite orbiting Earth will flash the exhibit piece on its screen directly over the Pyramids of Giza. *(Track the satellite via **[SAT GUS](https://tr.ee/P8Bv63Qkk6)**).*

 ---